What Happens If I Travel or Move While Awaiting My Adjustment of Status Interview?

 Print a copy of the confirmation result page for your records.
 It will show the date and time the form was filed, and will contain a USCIS confirmation number.

 If you are adjusting status on the basis of an approved VAWA I-360 petition, "T" visa, or "U" visa, you can't change your address online.
-Per USCIS's instructions, you must mail a completed and signed AR-11 form to one of its regional service centers, depending on where you live.
-(Don't use the address on the form.)
+Per USCIS's instructions, you must send your change of address notification to the email address listed for your specific situation.

-If You Travel While Awaiting an Adjustment Interview
+If You Plan to Travel While Awaiting an Adjustment Interview

-While waiting for your adjustment of status interview, you might want or need to visit your home country or somewhere else, perhaps to visit family or continue arranging your final move to the U.S., for example.
-You can legally travel, but must use great care.
-If you simply get up and go without getting official permission (called "advance parole," described below), the law says you will have given up (or abandoned, in USCIS terminology) your adjustment of status application.
-You will need to start all over, including payment of another fee.
+While waiting for notification about the scheduling of your adjustment of status interview, you might want or need to visit your home country or somewhere else, perhaps to see family or continue arranging your final move to the United States, for example.
+You can legally travel, but you must use great care.
+If you simply get up and go without getting official permission (called "Advance Parole," described below), the law says you will have given up (or abandoned, in USCIS terminology) your adjustment of status application.
+You will need to start all over, including paying all the government fees.

-Worse yet, depending upon the nonimmigrant status you previously had, you might not be able to return to the U.S. for many months or much longer until you get an immigrant visa (green card) from the U.S. embassy or consulate in your home country.
+Worse yet, depending upon the nonimmigrant status you previously had, you might not be able to return to the United States for many months or much longer until you get an immigrant visa (green card) from the U.S. embassy or consulate in your home country.

-Other exceptions are for persons in the U.S. in lawful H or L status, including dependent family members, who can travel abroad and return using an H or L visa and keep their adjustment applications pending.
+Other exceptions are for persons in the United States in lawful H or L status, including dependent family members, who can travel abroad and return using an H or L visa and keep their adjustment applications pending.

 It will take some time for USCIS to process your application and grant you Advance Parole.
-To shorten the time you won't be able to travel, apply for Advance Parole and permission to work (on Form I-765) at the same time you apply to adjust status.
-The applications will be free in this case, and within a few months (subject to delays and USCIS approving your I-131 and I-765), it should send you a card good for work and travel for the rest of the time your adjustment application remains pending.
+To shorten the time you won't be able to travel, apply for Advance Parole and permission to work (on Form I-765) at the same time you apply to adjust status (and pay the required fees).
+Within a few months (subject to delays and USCIS approving your I-131 and I-765), USCIS should send you a card good for work and travel for the rest of the time your adjustment application remains pending.
+Be aware, however ,that USCIS often splits up the I-765 and I-131 applications, approves the I-765 for work authorization in a few weeks or months and then takes around a year to process the I-131.
+This is the typical scenario in 2025.
+In fact, in many cases USCIS approves the I-485 and issues the green card before ever getting to the I-131 application.

 On the I-131, you should ask for a multiple-entry Advance Parole document, so that you can take as many trips outside the country as might become necessary while you're waiting for your green card to be approved.

-Although other applicants might have to justify their need for Advance Parole, USCIS will consider the fact that you have applied for adjustment of status as a sufficient reason for granting you Advance Parole.
+Although other applicants might have to justify their need for Advance Parole, USCIS will consider the fact that you have applied for adjustment of status as a sufficient reason for granting it.
 You will not need to provide any documentation showing that you have encountered an emergency or otherwise qualify for Advance Parole when filing the I-131.

 Be Cautious About Leaving the U.S. While Awaiting an AOS Interview

-The Advance Parole document is your ticket back into the U.S., but it is not a guaranteed ticket.
-Its function is to keep your adjustment of status application alive while you're gone—but it won't protect you from being found inadmissible to the United States, for example if you have a crime on record or have spent too much time in the U.S. unlawfully.
+The Advance Parole document is your ticket back into the United States, but it is not a guaranteed ticket.
+Its function is to keep your adjustment of status application alive while you're gone—but it won't protect you from being found inadmissible to the United States, for example if you have a crime on record or have spent too much time in the United States unlawfully.
 This could result in being barred from returning to the United States for a period of years, and in rare situations forever.

-So if you have any doubts about your admissibility back into the U.S., don't leave without first consulting with an immigration lawyer, particularly if you have been arrested since the last time you entered the U.S., or if you have spent any time in the U.S. in unlawful immigration status.
+So if you have any doubts about your admissibility back into the United States, don't leave without first consulting with an immigration lawyer, particularly if you have been arrested since the last time you entered the United States, or if you have spent any time in the United States in unlawful immigration status.

 Will Reentering the U.S. With Advance Parole Be Easy?

-Even if you have Advance Parole, don't be alarmed if, upon returning to the U.S., you are pulled into a separate line.
+Even if you have Advance Parole, don't be alarmed if, upon returning to the United States, you are pulled into a separate line.
 This is called "secondary inspection," and it is not an uncommon procedure for anyone returning with an Advance Parole document.

-If you anticipate any problems, you might want to contact an attorney ahead of time, so that you can call that attorney from the airport or other entry point for emergency consultation.
+If you anticipate any problems with your travel plans, or have other questions about your pending application for AOS, you might want to contact an attorney.
+If traveling, do so before you depart the United States, so that you can call that attorney from the airport or other entry point for emergency consultation if needed.
 (See How Expensive Is an Immigration Lawyer?)

 Talk to a Lawyer